bundlepak/useful/README.md

 Auto kill - kill enemy with e-blade and W.
 AutoMaxRangeWave - working like max blink range.
 AASafe - Dont let u use shift in AA ulti.

+stormspirit.lua
+[Key] Turn on/off
+Use items/spells when u attack enemy.
+Overload abuse.

 Subscribe to github for seen updates.